 After nearly four years with the college producing photo, video, and written copy, I can say that they are still defining and refining the story of who they are, what they do, who they serve, and what your life as a student or employee will be like.

 I don’t think marketing, or branding, or editing, your narrative is ever a “one-and-done.”
 It’s probably more like writing the biggest choose-your-own-adventure book.
-It’s an ongoing process of mapping your narrative with the end in mind– new adjectives, new photography, new video, new platforms, redefined, reshaped, matching your vision with the client’s you want to serve.
+It’s an ongoing process of mapping your narrative with the end in mind– new adjectives, new photography, new video, new platforms, redefined, reshaped, matching your vision with the clients you serve.